Vincent Mai: Cranemere Group

 The Cranemere Group is a privately owned investment holding company, founded by Mai in 2014.
 From Cranemere’s inception, Mai was founder, Chairman and CEO.
 In 2017, Jeff Zients joined Cranemere as CEO, however, in 2020, he was appointed by President Biden to serve as Counselor to the President and Coordinator of the COVID-19 response as part of the COVID-19 Advisory Board.
 In December, 2023 Kamil Salame was appointed CEO to replace Zients, although Mai remains Founder and Chairman.

 Cranemere includes shareholders such as Sovereign Wealth Funds, family offices, and institutions.
 A majority of Cranemere’s management team and directors are also shareholders.
 Shareholders have governance rights to maintain alignment between management and investors.
-The company has partnered with seven platform companies: NorthStar Anesthesia, Outpatient Imaging Affiliates, ES Group - Extraordinary Surfaces, Velocity Vehicle Group, Crossroads Equipment Lease and Finance, System Pavers, and Exemplis Corp.
+The company has partnered with nine platform companies: NorthStar Anesthesia, Outpatient Imaging Affiliates, ES Group - Extraordinary Surfaces, Velocity Vehicle Group, Crossroads Equipment Lease and Finance, System Pavers, Exemplis Corp., Extant Healthcare, and Arietis Health.

 The Cranemere team, under Mai’s leadership, works in partnership with the management teams of these companies to invest behind a long-term strategy to accelerate growth.
 Cranemere was founded on the principle of inclusive stakeholder capitalism and long-term investment, with the integration of sustainability and social impact into Cranemere’s business activities.